mentalsmash/uno/README.md

 # uno

-**uno** is a tool to link multiple LANs into a single routing domain over the public Internet.
+**uno** is a tool for linking multiple LANs into a single routing domain over the public Internet.

 LANs are interconnected by local agents deployed within them to act as gateways to other LANs.